 With their innovation, the brothers inadvertently triggered a seismic event in the world of bag making.
 Its tremors have since made themselves felt in Zurich and the cities of Europe and spread all the way to Asia, making FREITAG the unofficial outfitter of all urban, bike-riding individualists.
 Today the products are available in 29 FREITAG Stores as well as at over 300 resellers around the world.
 In the FREITAG Online Store there’s an extensive choice of over 4000 unique products.

-The first F13 TOP CAT messenger bag has since spawned a full range of over 90 different models for all your carrying needs: from smartphone and laptop sleeves via backpacks and on to handbags, shoppers and travel bags.
-And since 2009, FREITAG has been paying tribute to the traditional art of bag-making with selective one-offs made from plain-colored vintage truck tarpaulins.
+The first F13 TOP CAT messenger bag has since spawned a full range of over 50 different models for all your carrying needs: from smartphone and laptop sleeves via backpacks and on to handbags, shoppers and travel bags.
+And for some models, the discarded truck tarps are combined with other resource-saving materials, such as a textile made from 100%-recycled PET bottles or B-stock airbag material.

-FREITAG has been at home in the Nœrd industrial complex in Zurich-Oerlikon since 2011.
-This is where the truck tarps we collect are taken apart, washed and cut to size.
+FREITAG has been at home in its Noerd premises in Zurich Oerlikon since 2011.
+This is where a large part of the truck tarpaulins are taken apart, washed and cut to size.